 To configure force plates for analog data capture:

-1. In the System resources pane, click the Go Live button.
+1. Go to the Resources pane > Systems tab, click the Go Live button.

-2. In the System resources tree, right-click the Devices node, point to Add Analog Device and select from the following options for force plates:
+2. In the System tab, right-click the Devices node, point to Add Analog Device and select the proper force plates.

 The selected force plate node automatically expands to display the newly created device.
 If the appropriate type is not displayed, contact Vicon Support.

 3. In the Properties section at the bottom of the System resources pane, select Show Advanced.